karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupApi/deletePermissionGroupByNames.md

-PermissionGroupApi::deletePermissionGroupByNames — Deletes the permissionGroup rows identified by the given names.
+PermissionGroupApi::deletePermissionGroupByNames — Deletes the permission group rows identified by the given names.